-Stocks mixed as Nasdaq leads, Apple his record
+Stocks hit records as Disney leads Dow

 |NASDAQ COMPOSITE INDEX

-Virgin Galactic shares are set to open higher after Richard Branson’s historic space flight paves the way for space tourism.
+Virgin Galactic shares, reversed morning gains, after floating a potential $500 million stock sale following Richard Branson’s historic space flight.
 Next up, Amazon founder Jeff Bezos is set to take off at the end of the month.

 |Ticker